My Philosophy

 I received my undergraduate degree in physics from Stanford in 2019.
 But as much as I loved the physics, my experience as a multiply-marginalized woman in physics showed me the darker side of physics culture.
 I became involved in a number of diversity and inclusion initiatives and quickly became radicalized thanks to my women of color peers.
 I wanted to change physics culture for the better.
 (Unfortunately, I wasn’t as keen on changing me for the better, a hubris I would later discover put me in league with most other physicists around me.)

-I spent my first 3 semesters of graduate school working in an atomic physics group.
+I spent my first 3 semesters of graduate school working in an atomic physics group at the University of Colorado Boulder.
 Though the research was exciting, I found my attention split between being a physicist and an ethnographer.
 What interested me most wasn’t the behavior of atoms, it was the culture of physics itself.
 I could no longer help but to see the beauty amidst the ugliness: Physics is a product of Western imperialism and white supremacy.
 It is also a product of some of the noblest dreams in human society.
+The beauty of physics culture lies in its contradictions.